oleksandr17/LocationsCollector/README.md

 - Install docker compose.

 # How to:
-- Execute `make docker_dev` in order to deploy project on local machine.
+- Execute `make prod` in order to deploy project on remote machine.
-- Execute `make docker_tests` in order to run tests locally.
+- Execute `make dev` in order to deploy project on local machine.
-- Execute `make ansible_prod` in order to deploy project on remote machine.
+- Execute `make tests` in order to run tests locally.

 # TODO: